Checklist: bookkeeping services

 What kind of clients do you see, and what services do you provide?

-Find out if they have clients like you, and experience in the services you need.
+Find out if they have clients like you, and experience in the business accounting services you need.
 Ask to speak with a current client to check if they’re happy with the service provided.

 What range of services do you provide?